 Excessive Speeding cases are handled differently from County to County and Courthouse to Courthouse.
 Last week I had an Excessive Speeding case at the Rolling Meadows Courthouse in Cook County.
 I was able to speak to the prosecutor in the Courtroom and he reduced the ticket to a simple speeder with Court Supervision.
 Two days later, I had another Excessive Speeding case at the Addison Field Court in DuPage County.
-The prosecutor in the Courtroom could not even speak to me about resolving the case unless I spoke to the supervisor at the DuPage County State’s Attorney’s Office to get permission to have the Excessive Speeding ticket reduced to a simple speeding ticket.
+The prosecutor in the Courtroom could not even speak to me about resolving the case unless I spoke to her supervisor at the DuPage County State’s Attorney’s Office to get permission to have the Excessive Speeding ticket reduced to a simple speeding ticket.
 Since I have handled hundreds of cases like this.
 I knew what I had to do in advance of the court dates and was able to successfully resolve both of the cases quickly and successfully.

 James Dimeas is a nationally-recognized, award-winning, Excessive Speeding ticket lawyer.
 James Dimeas has been handling Excessive Speeding cases for over-26 years throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019.”
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
 The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
 Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
 AVVO rates James Dimeas as “Superb”, a “Perfect 10”, the highest rating possible for any Excessive Speeding attorney in the United States.